The Harlem Alhambra

 Drawing published in 1904 of the planned Harlem Alhambra, which was then called the Auditorium.

-The Harlem Alhambra was a theater in Harlem, New York, built in 1905, that began as a vaudeville venue.
+The Harlem Alhambra is a former theater building in Harlem, New York.
+Built in 1905, it began as a vaudeville venue.
 The building still stands at 2108-2118 Adam Clayton Powell Jr. Boulevard (7th Avenue) at the South-West corner of 126th Street.
 The architect was John Bailey McElfatrick (1829–1906) who, based in Manhattan, founded the architectural firm John B. McElfatrick & Son - builder of 100 theaters.
 Construction on the structure commenced late 1902 by its original owner, Harlem Auditorium Amusement Company.

 Design

 The original design included specifications for a rathskeller, which was to be a reproduction of the Brunheil Rathskeller in Leipzig, a music hall, a roof garden, and an apartment house.
 The building is six stories.

 Initial opening

-The original owners started it in 1903; but it was not completed owing to litigation.
+The original owners started it in 1903, but it was not completed owing to litigation.
 At some point during the litigation, the Orpheum Amusement Company, of which Percy G. Williams (1857–1923) was president, acquired the property.
 When Williams opened the theater on May 15, 1905, the seating capacity was reported to be between 1,435 and 1,650.
 By 1910, Williams managed the largest number of vaudeville theaters in New York City — two in Manhattan, one in the Bronx, and one each in Brooklyn and Queens.
 They initially faced challenges in marketing to the changing Harlem population as they did not want to sell to Blacks, for which they were sanctioned.